 And it's in small towns across the U.S. where some of the best photographic works of art can be found.
 These communities, most of which are under 10,000 people, are near state and national parks with forests, rivers, valleys and waterfalls aplenty.

 Here, we feature some of the best fall photos from these destinations as well as tips from professional photographers on how to take that perfect, Instagram-worthy shot of the ever-changing fall leaves.

 This shot of foggy Lake Guntersville in the small town found southeast of Huntsville doesn't show the area's true value.
 After all, it's filled with parks!
 Buck Falls State Park, High Falls State Park and the state park in which this lake shares a name.
 There are so many places to capture fall in all its glory!

 Best Place to Shoot a Pic: Lake Guntersville State Park

-Pro tip: "Use the rule of thirds and negative space to make the composition more intriguing," says Alexa Vincent, photo editor for Granite Media.
+Pro tip: "Use the rule of thirds and negative space to make the composition more intriguing," says Alexa Vincent, photo editor for Big Edition.
 "The rule of thirds is imagining your composition as a 3x3 grid."